datalayer/lexical-loro/docs/USAGE_EXAMPLES.md

 # LoroModel Usage Examples

-This document provides comprehensive examples of how to use the `LoroModel` class for creating and managing collaborative documents with Lexical and Loro integration.
+This document provides comprehensive examples of how to use the `LoroModel` class for creating and managing collaborative models with Lexical and Loro integration.

 ## Overview

-The `LoroModel` class implements two-way binding between Lexical data structures and Loro documents, enabling real-time collaborative editing with conflict-free synchronization.
+The `LoroModel` class implements two-way binding between Lexical data structures and Loro models, enabling real-time collaborative editing with conflict-free synchronization.

 ## Basic Setup